CrazyWillBear/Colloquium/README.md

 # Colloquium
-A private chat service for command prompt.
+A private chat service meant to be used in a console.

+## Goals
+- Create Colloquium
+- Create encryption/decryption system
+- Create organized system
+- Add several features